310mc/https-310mc.github.io-tl/source/_posts/feature_scout/misshapen_masterpiece.md

 {% bubble Chiaki srsthinking %}
 Mm. …If only I had the talent for sewing like Anzu and Kiryu, too.

-Then I would’ve been able to contribute to Ryuseitai’s activities in this department, too…
+Then I would’ve been able to contribute to Ryuseitai’s activities in this department, as well…
 {% endbubble %}

 {% bubble Kuro norsmile %}